-The accumulated earnings or losses on the donor restricted endowment, regarded as "net appreciation", are classified as net assets with donor restrictions until those amounts are appropriated for expenditure by the Board in a manner consistent with the Conservatory's spending policy, MA UPMIFA, other applicable laws, and donor-imposed restrictions, if any.
+The accumulated earnings or losses on the donor restricted endowment, regarded as "net appreciation," are classified as net assets with donor restrictions until those amounts are appropriated for expenditure by the Board in a manner consistent with the Conservatory's spending policy, MA UPMIFA, other applicable laws and donor-imposed restrictions, if any.

 Unconditional promises to give are reported as contributions receivable and revenue at net realizable value within the appropriate net asset category in accordance with donor restrictions.
+Unconditional promises to give are recorded net of an allowance for doubtful collections.
+Management estimates the allowance based on review of historical experience and specific review of collections trends that differ from the plan on individual accounts.
 Donor restricted contributions that are received and expended within the same period are reported as revenue without donor restrictions.
-Net assets are released from donor restrictions when expenses have been incurred to satisfy their restricted purpose.
+Net assets are released from donor restrictions when expenses have been incurred to satisfy their restricted purpose or time period related to inherent time restriction has passed.

 Conditional promises to give, that is those with a measurable performance or other barrier and a right of return, are not recognized as revenue until the conditions on which they depend are met.
-The Conservatory is not aware of any conditional gifts at June 30, 2022 and 2021.
+At June 30, 2023, the Conservatory had \$2,000 of conditional gifts which included certain matching provisions not met prior to year-end.
+The Conservatory is not aware of any conditional gifts at June 30, 2022.